 The Bible teaches that we will be transformed by the "renewal" of our minds.
 Our Bible classes are a place where we come together in fellowship to share in a study of Scripture so that we may be transformed in this way and grow together in faith and love.

 Bible classes meet on Sunday mornings between worship gatherings from 10:05 to 10:35am.
-Here are the class options for March and April 2021:
+Here is the current class options: